UkiDLucas/Lidar_Obstacle_Detection_SFND313/README.md

 0830 - ?

 - Still getting bad result Clustering found 0 and took 0 milliseconds
-- Cleaned up searchHelper, the bug is in the way I pass in resultIds
+- Cleaned up searchHelper, the bug is in the way I pass in resultIds: std::vector<int>& resultIds - fixed

 ### Lesson 3.8 "Euclidean Clustering"